This content was created by Erin Jones. The last update was by Alexis Kratzer.

 12018-12-03T15:45:40-08:00Erin Jonesff57f567e7b1b1483367dc101143970f40cd9e26228493Veduta del Palazzo fabbricato sul Quirinale per le Segreterie de Brevi e della Sacra Consultaplain2019-02-05T20:56:10-08:00Alexis Kratzerb246b0b192071919d0499d7b3d52bbdb38177646

 The power that Piranesi’s view does suggest, though, is that of architectural magnificence and sheer urban expansiveness.
 This volume of the Vedute di Roma groups together seven views of palaces within central Rome, five views of which include annotations that draw our eyes to a distant vanishing point: views of the palaces of Montecitorio, Odescalchi, Stopani, and the French Academy.
 Of this last plate, Wilton-Ely has remarked that its “bold recession” displays Piranesi’s “appetite for detail sustained along [an] entire street frontage” and “provide[s] his composition with a strong tonal diagonal across the whole plate” (1988, 36).
-This description is true for each of these images, which, taken together, show Piranesi seeking out exercises in dramatic one-point perspective that position contemporary architectural grandeur within the urban network of axial vistas enacted by Sixtus V. (JB)
+This description is true for each of these images, which, taken together, show Piranesi seeking out exercises in dramatic one-point perspective that position contemporary architectural grandeur within the urban network of axial vistas enacted by Sixtus V. Additionally, these annotated views of modern palaces merge the visual language of the harsh diagonal that leads viewers’ eyes into the distance with the deictic language of annotation, which effectively makes a viewer return to the surface of the image at the very point—indeed, the vanishing point—of its limit.
+(JB)

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.